Superboy

 Earth-Prime.

-A fifth Superboy series featuring Kon-El and Krypto in Smallville was
+A fifth Superboy series featuring Kon-El was

 Jonathan Samuel Kent, the son of Clark Kent and